 Crunches are unnatural – They engage the front abs in a way they are not supposed to.
 Crunching actively conflicts with your spine, working against it rather than moving naturally as with bending and twisting.
-The way you body works is dictated by function, not isolation, and crunches do just the latter.
+The way your body works is dictated by function, not isolation, and crunches do just the latter.

 Once things start going downhill, you cannot fix your spine anymore.
-The bottom line is that crunches speed up your spine aging process or make it worse, if you have already a problem.
+The bottom line is that crunches speed up your spine aging process or make it worse if you have already a problem.

 Crunches place enormous stress on your spine – Specifically, they can lead to herniated discs.
 What happens is that the spine disks are made up of two parts, a gelatinous center called “nucleus pulposus“, and a rubbery outer ring called “annulus fibrosus“.

-The continuous flexions and extensions of crunches place enormous pressure on this two disk components, causing eventually the outer ring to wear away and the jelly-like nucleus to squeeze out, causing chronic back pain.
+The continuous flexions and extensions of crunches place enormous pressure on these two disk components, causing eventually the outer ring to wear away and the jelly-like nucleus to squeeze out, causing chronic back pain.

-Unlike with other six pack abs programs, Brian Klepacki’s workouts effectively target each and every mid section muscle for a balanced core and functional fitness and strength.
+Unlike with other six-pack abs programs, Brian Klepacki’s workouts effectively target each and every midsection muscle for a balanced core and functional fitness and strength.

-In other words, function comes first with the implementation of natural moves, with a shredded mid section just the pleasant by-pass product of the program.
+In other words, function comes first with the implementation of natural moves, with a shredded midsection just the pleasant by-pass product of the program.

 The program revolves around a patented two-phase principle spread out on 8 weeks, 4 weeks each.
-There are more than 70 exercises covering 8 total body workouts.
+There are more than 70 exercises covering 8 total-body workouts.

 Phase 1 – This is the resetting phase where you re-learn how to use your core section the functional way it was supposed to, performing certain exercises to achieve strength and stability, a bit like tactical drills.